mitotic/graphterm/docs/usage.rst

 any leading whitespace).
 You can use the *right arrow* to complete the recalled command (for editing) or use the *Enter* key to execute it.
 Typing any other key, including the *left arrow*, will cancel the command recall process.

-.. index:: inline graphics

 Inline plots using matplotlib
 ===============================================================